MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/user-input-geocode-example.md

 # User Input Geocode Example
 This code sample displays a search textbox and button long with a map.
 When the user types in a query and presses the search button a check is done to see if the Search module is loaded.
 If it is loaded, the users query is then geocoded.
 The results are displayed on the map and a list of the result names are shown beside the map.

+> [!TIP]
-**Tip**: In this code example the search module isn’t loaded when the map is loaded, but instead is delayed until the user actually presses the search button.
+> In this code example the search module isn’t loaded when the map is loaded, but instead is delayed until the user actually presses the search button.
 This is a great way to minimize the initial page load such that resources are only loaded when they are actually needed.

 ```
 <!DOCTYPE html>